turingschool-examples/adopt_dont_shop_paired/README.md

 ```
 [ ] done

-User Story, One or More Pets Rejected on an Application
+User Story 28, One or More Pets Rejected on an Application

 As a visitor
 When I visit an admin application show page